 All of these conditions fall under the pneumoconiosis umbrella, which is a broad term for interstitial lung diseases that occur as a result of mineral dust inhalation.
 While these conditions are not curable, there are many treatment options available for those affected.
 Some of the most common traditional treatments include medications, oxygen therapy and lifestyle changes such as quitting smoking.

-At the Lung Institute, we offer an innovative and natural treatment option for pneumoconiosis: cellular therapy.
+At the Lung Health Institute, we offer an innovative and natural treatment option for pneumoconiosis: cellular therapy.
 Using a patient’s own cells, we are able to potentially help reduce inflammation in the lungs, slow the progression of the disease and improve the patient’s overall quality of life.